A truncated Siegel-Weil formula and Borcherds forms: Introduction

-where $f\in M_{-1/2,\Z^3}^!$, $\Psi(f)(z)$ is the Borcherds form of $f$, $||\cdot||_{Pet}$ is the Peterson norm and $d\mu$ is the hyperbolic measure.
+where $f(\tau) = \sum_{\substack{n\in\Z\\j \in\{0,1\}}}c_{\mu_j}(n)q^n\varphi_{\mu_j}\in M_{-1/2,\Z^3}^!$, $\Psi(f)(z)$ is the Borcherds form of $f$, $||\cdot||_{Pet}$ is the Peterson norm and $d\mu$ is the hyperbolic measure.
 The function $\Psi(f)$ is closely related to the singular theta lift, hence the computation can be reduced to where $\int^{\bullet}_{X^{mod}}$ is the regularization proposed in \cite{borcherds_1998_automorphic} to ensure the convergence of the singular theta lift.
 Due to the behaviour of the Fourier constant term of $\theta^{Sieg}(\tau,z)$ the order of the previous two integrals can not be exchanged.
 With the aim of accomplishing the computation we treat separately the integrals involving the non constant and constant terms of $\theta^{Sieg}(\tau,z)$.
 The first one is approached following the method developed in \cite{kudla_2003_integral} that requires the truncated version of the Siegel-Weil formula stated above.
 The second integral is computed via an unfolding of the theta function with the integral.
-To ensure the convergence in this unfolding we introduce an auxiliary Eisenstein series and to conclude we apply the truncated version of the Rankin-Selberg formula developed by Zagier. \begin{Thmintro}[\ref{mainresult}] The integral $\int_{X^{mod,\hat{T}}}\log||\Psi(f)(z)||_{Pet}d\mu(z)$ diverges as $\log(\hat{T})$.
-The non divergent term is an explicit combination of Fourier coefficients of Eisenstein series, gamma values, their derivatives and values of the completed Riemann zeta function.
-Furthermore the coefficient of the divergent term has an interpretation in terms of special values of zeta functions. \end{Thmintro} The second section is devoted to state the geometric setting of the paper.
-In the third section we explain the relation between the regularized theta correspondence and the adelic theta correspondence.
-Moreover we describe explicitly the operator $\operatork$.
-In section $4$ we prove the truncated version of the Siegel-Weil formula.
-Section $5$ is the main body of the paper, where we prove the main result.
-This proof is divided into two cases; the ordinary case; whose main ingredient is the truncated Siegel-Weil formula, and the limit case; approached by the unfolding of the integral with the theta series.
-In the final section we prove some technical computations that are used in section $5$.
+To ensure the convergence in this unfolding we introduce an auxiliary Eisenstein series and to conclude we apply the truncated version of the Rankin-Selberg formula developed by Zagier. \begin{Thmintro}[\ref{mainresult} \& \ref{MainCorollary}] Let $f\in M_{-1/2,\Z^3}^!$ be a vector valued modular form.
+We compute an explicit expression for where the constant term is expressed in terms of Fourier coefficient of an Eisenstein series, values of the Riemann zeta function and special functions.
+When $c_{\mu_0}(0)\neq 0$, the integral diverges as $\mathrm{log}(\hat{T})$.
+In the case where $c_{\mu_0}(0) = 0$, the integral converges and we have